How to Get Equity Out of Your Home Without Refinancing | 2025

 Final thoughts on getting equity out of your home without refinancing

 If you’re aiming to consolidate debt, upgrade your house, or increase your financial flexibility, using your home equity can be an effective strategy.
+For many homeowners, it can be the cheapest way to get equity out of a house when approached thoughtfully.

 Start by determining your home’s current value and calculate your loan-to-value ratio to evaluate eligibility for a home equity loan or a HELOC.